Retirement Savings – How Do Yours Measure Up?

 - Age 45.
 As you enter your peak earning years, you should pick up the pace of retirement savings.
 You should have about $100,000 saved by now, with another $7,000 a year going toward retirement.

 - Age 65.
-Given the spending assumptions described above, it would take about $370,000 to make your money last.
-If you’re not there yet, you might want to consider working a little longer.
+Given the spending assumptions described above, making your money last would take about $370,000.
+You might want to consider working a little longer if you’re not there yet.

 Keep in mind that these are benchmarks as of today.
 As time moves along, all these numbers will grow larger with inflation.

-When it comes to retirement, there are many variables pertaining to both your personal situation and economic conditions, so the reality is that no two situations will be alike.
-However, the above analysis should give you a general feel for whether you are ahead or behind in funding your retirement.
+When it comes to retirement, many variables affect your personal situation and economic conditions, so no two situations will be alike.
+However, the above analysis should give you a general sense of whether you are ahead or behind in funding your retirement.